IanWraith/DMRDecode/README.txt

 only hardware needed will be a radio scanner with a discriminator audio output.

 The core of the program is based around the open source DSD program by an unknown author.
-This program was written in C and runs under Linux only so the first job is to convert that code to Java and remove all sections that don't relate to DMR.
+This program was written in C and runs under Linux only so my first job was to convert that code to Java and remove all sections that don't relate to DMR.

 Milestone 1 - To detect voice and data sync words reached (3rd September 2010)